atlassian/react-beautiful-dnd/README.md

 - Unopinionated styling
 - No creation of additional wrapper dom nodes - flexbox and focus management friendly!
 - Plays well with existing interactive nodes such as anchors
 - State driven dragging - which allows for dragging from many input types, including programatic dragging.
-Currently only mouse and keyboard dragging are supported

 ## Not for everyone